celestially/celestial/README.md

 # Celestial
-Celestial is a simple yet powerful framework for creating data-driven apps with React and Meteor.
+Celestial is a simple yet powerful framework for creating declarative, data-driven apps with React and Meteor.

+It is ideal for business apps, for example a CRM, Issue Tracker, etc.  However it is under development and still incomplete.

 ##Demo